25th Mar 2025

 • can involve narrowing the width of the dorsum if necessary.

-The choice between an open or closed surgical approach for tip rhinoplasty depends on the extent of changes needed and the degree of invasiveness required.
 Each approach has its benefits, and your surgeon will guide you towards the one that achieves the best result.
 The best option is to book a surgeon consultation to determine if you are suitable.

 Ideal Candidates for Nose Tip Surgery